GoogleCloudPlatform/professional-services/tools/auto-compose/README.md

 ## Testing
-To run the tests do `docker run -it -v <absolute path till auto-compose dir>:/src2/ auto-compose-test pytest /src2/tests` or make sure allt he dependencies are installed and then run `make test`
+To run the tests do `docker run -it -v <absolute path till auto-compose dir>:/src2/ auto-compose-test pytest /src2/tests` or make sure all the dependencies are installed and then run `make test`

 ## Benefits